russellhaering/node-stomp-broker/README.md

 ## require('stomp-client').StompClient(address, port, user, pass, protocolVersion)

-- `address`: address to connect to, default is '127.0.0.1'
+- `address`: address to connect to, default is `"127.0.0.1"`
-- `port`: port to connect to, default is ` 61613`
+- `port`: port to connect to, default is `61613`
 - `user`: user to authenticate as, default is `""`
 - `pass`: password to authenticate with, default is `""`
-- `protocolVersion`: see below, defaults to 1.0
+- `protocolVersion`: see below, defaults to `"1.0"`

-Protocol version negotiation is not currently supported, version `1.0` is the only supported version.
+Protocol version negotiation is not currently supported and version `"1.0"` is the only supported version.

 ## require('stomp-client').SecureStompClient(address, port, user, pass, credentials)